 If this information indicates that the child has come from overseas and is being cared for by an unrelated adult or one whose relationship is uncertain, Children's Social Care should be notified in order that an assessment can be undertaken.

-The immigration status of a child and his/her family has implications for the statutory responsibilities towards the family.
+The immigration status of a child and their family has implications for the statutory responsibilities towards the family.
 It governs what help, if any, can be provided to the family and how help can be offered to the child.

 Where families are subject to immigration legislation which precludes support to the family, many will disappear into the community and wait until benefits can be awarded to them.
 During this interim period the children may suffer particular hardship - e.g. live in overcrowded and unsuitable conditions with no access to health or educational services.
 They are particularly vulnerable to exploitation because of their circumstances.